modin-project/modin/README.md

 </tbody>
 </table>

-The charts summarizes the runtime speedup based on the 2GB example above.
+The chart below summarizes the runtime speedup of replacing Modin with Pandas based on the example above.

 <img src="docs/img/Modin_Speedup.svg" style="display: block;margin-left: auto;margin-right: auto;" width="100%"></img>

-To learn more about the speedup you could get with Modin, check out our [10 minute quickstart guide](https://modin.readthedocs.io/en/latest/getting_started/quickstart.html) to try out some examples on your own.
+In the GIFs above, Modin (left) and pandas (right) *perform the same pandas* operations on a 2GB dataset.
+The only difference between the two notebook examples is that the left one `import modin.pandas as pd` and the right one `import pandas as pd` as usual.
+To learn more about the speedups you could get with Modin, check out our [10 minute quickstart guide](https://modin.readthedocs.io/en/latest/getting_started/quickstart.html) to try out some examples on your own!

 ### Installation